-Recent years have witnessed unprecedented levels of State and federal funding to address worsening climate-related challenges, particularly those faced by historically marginalized and disadvantaged communities.
+Recent years have witnessed unprecedented levels of state and federal funding to address worsening climate-related challenges, particularly those faced by historically marginalized and disadvantaged communities.
 Across the climate investment landscape, individuals and organizations are leveraging this funding to support, design, implement, and maintain projects that generate meaningful and equitable community benefits.

-While historic, the current levels of public climate funding are insufficient to meet longterm needs.
-A recent assessment of climate finance in California estimates that California will need an annual average of USD 62 billion from 2023 to 2035 to stay on track for its climate goals.
+While historic, the current levels of public climate funding are insufficient to meet long-term needs.
+A recent assessment of climate finance in California estimates that the state will need an annual average of \$62 billion from 2023 to 2035 to stay on track for its climate goals.
 In this context, there is a pressing need to support communities and organizations in identifying and implementing actionable, creative strategies toward equitable climate resilience now and in the future.

-The 2024 SGC Catalyst Conference: Progress in Place: From Power Building to Project Implementation convened frontline leaders, researchers, funders, and government partners to learn from one another, prioritize areas of future focus, advance projects, and celebrate the transformation already underway.
-Sessions reflected the urgency to make place-based investments that center and support disinvested communities and the speed at which federal and state funds are deployed.
+The 2024 SGC Catalyst Conference, Progress in Place: From Power Building to Project Implementation, convened frontline leaders, researchers, funders, and government partners to learn from one another, prioritize areas of future focus, advance projects, and celebrate the transformation already underway.
+Conference sessions reflected the urgency at which we need to make place-based investments that center and support disinvested communities and the speed at which federal and state funds are deployed.